Luchador/GUD/docs/RcpProfiler.md

 reuse, multiple audio yields, repeated yield requests, completion instead of yielding, audio overlap at DP completion, timer wrap, counter masking/range, rolling-window eviction, rounding, and interrupt-mask restoration.

+The restoration also tests the actual scheduler entry points with OS/hardware
+shims: fresh-task counter resets, counter retention through yield/resume, both SP/DP completion orders, and publication before task release.
+A HUD test checks the actual display routines' formatted values, full-screen placement, and command-buffer capacity boundaries while reserving the final sync/end.
+These host checks do not emulate RSP microcode or RDP rasterization.

 The changed `rcpprofile.c`, `sched.c`, and `game/lv.c` also compile with the repository's IDO 5.3 toolchain as MIPS-II objects.
 A complete ROM link and